-After demobilisation, Matthew returned to working on the Railway.
-Electoral Registers show that in 1920 and 1921 he lived at 25 Riversley Road, Chilvers Coton, Nuneaton and that, by Spring 1923, his address was 62 High Street, Berkhamsted.
+After demobilisation, Matthew returned to working for the London and North Western Railway as a Platform Porter at Nuneaton.
+Electoral Registers and the Census show that in 1920 and 1921 he lived at 25 Riversley Road, Chilvers Coton then at 7 Regent Street, Nuneaton.
+However, by Spring 1923, his address was 62 High Street, Berkhamsted.
 During 1923 he moved to 99 High Street, Berkhamsted and his wife, then eligible to vote, is shown too.
 During 1926, Matthew and his family moved to 89 Shrublands Avenue, Berkhamsted.

 Matthew ‘s 20 year old daughter Eileen died in Berkhamsted in the 3rd Quarter of 1933 and his wife Charlotte, 51, in Hemel Hempstead in the 1st Quarter of 1936.
 Matthew then returned to his family home, 37 Little Gaddesden.

 The Second World War 3

 The 1939 Register shows Matthew, a Railway Porter, his widowed father William, a retired Farm Labourer and his sisters Nellie and Annie, both Laundresses, all living at 37 Little Gaddesden.

 On 26th February 1944, 60 year old Matthew George Munden of 37 Little Gaddesden died in West Herts Hospital, Hemel Hempstead.
 He died of